Gene G. Chandler

 Gene G. Chandler (born June 28, 1947) is a Republican politician in the U.S. state of New Hampshire.
 Residing in Bartlett, Chandler represented Carroll County District 1 (Bartlett, Hart's Location and Jackson) in the New Hampshire House of Representatives for decades until his defeat in 2018.
 He ran for the New Hampshire House of Representatives in 2022, however he lost the election.

 Legislative and leadership experience

 Chandler was Deputy Majority Leader of the New Hampshire House of Representatives from 1997 to 1998, Majority Leader of the New Hampshire House of Representatives from 1998 to 2000, and Speaker of the House from 2000 to 2004 and 2017 to 2018.
-He served as House Speaker Pro Tempore from 2010 to 2012 and was elected House Republican Leader following the 2012 election.
+He served as House Speaker pro tempore from 2010 to 2012 and was elected House Republican Leader following the 2012 election.

-In addition to his House duties, Chandler has served on the Bartlett Board of Selectmen since 1974 and has been chair of the board for the last 10.
+In addition to his House duties, Chandler has served on the Bartlett Board of Selectmen since 1974 and has been chair of the board for the last 10 years.